Johnny1110/GO_LeetCode_Journey/letter_combinations_of_a_phone_number/README.md

 I think this is kind of ez...
 I'm gonna figure out what is Backtracking later and try it tomorrow (2024/07/13).

 <br>

+When I learn about backtrack, things become complicated.
+I'm not really good at understanding recursive solution, and backtrack is a kind of recursive.